Enterprises Are Hesitant to Share Data with LLMs. Here’s Why.

 Amidst all the rush and excitement, the negative impacts were overlooked and swept under the carpet – till it became a privacy and compliance issue.
 As a number of privacy, ethical, and compliance issues began to surface, more enterprises are hitting the brakes on rapid AI adoption and rethinking their practices.

 While the case for using LLMs is compelling, the risks are even more pressing.
-Here are three key reasons why enterprises hesitate to share their data with LLMs:
+Here are three key enterprise LLM privacy concerns – why they are hesitate to share their data with LLMs:

 1. Unclear or Insufficient Consent